CONCACAF Champions Cup

-The CONCACAF Champions Cup, formerly known as CONCACAF Champions League (2008–2023), is an international association football competition organized by CONCACAF as its top continental tournament for clubs from North America, Central America, and the Caribbean.
+The CONCACAF Champions Cup, formerly known as the CONCACAF Champions League (2008–2023), is an international association football competition organized by CONCACAF as its top continental tournament for clubs from North America, Central America, and the Caribbean.
 The champions automatically qualify for the FIFA Club World Cup and the FIFA Intercontinental Cup.

 The tournament currently uses a knockout format; it had a group stage prior to the 2018 edition.
 Unlike Europe's UEFA Champions League and South America's Copa Libertadores, the winner of the CONCACAF Champions Cup does not automatically qualify for the following edition of the tournament.

-30 clubs have won the competition at least once, with 14 of them having won the title more than once.
-Mexican clubs have won the title 40 times, the most of any nation in the confederation.
+Thirty clubs have won the competition at least once, with 14 of them having won the title more than once.
+Mexican clubs have won the title 41 times, the most of any nation in the confederation.
 The second most successful nation is Costa Rica, with six titles in total, followed by clubs from the United States and El Salvador with three for each country.
-Club América and Cruz Azul are the most successful club in the competition, winning seven titles each.
-The most successful non-Mexican club is Deportivo Saprissa of Costa Rica, which has won three titles.
+América and Cruz Azul are the most successful clubs in the competition, winning seven titles each.
+The most successful non-Mexican club is Saprissa of Costa Rica, which has won three titles.
 The only four teams to successfully defend the title are all Mexican: América, Cruz Azul, Pachuca and Monterrey.

-The current champions of the competition are Cruz Azul, who defeated Vancouver Whitecaps FC in the 2025 final.
+The current champions of the competition are Toluca, who defeated Tigres UANL in the 2026 final.